techwork2026/iam-lab/labs/02-Groups-RBAC/lab-02-groups-rbac.md

 - Group membership organizes users but does not grant permissions by itself
 - Administrative roles must be assigned to provide access
 - RBAC ensures permissions are controlled based on role instead of individual users
+- Improper role assignment can lead to over-permissioned accounts, increasing security risk

 ---